cabforum/servercert/docs/BR.md

 Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

-**Note**:
-  * The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
-This method is NOT suitable for validating Wildcard Domain Names.
+This method MUST NOT be used for wildcard issuance.

+This method does not allow pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.

+This method allows Onion Domain Name issuance.

 ##### 3.2.2.4.19 Agreed-Upon Change to Website - ACME

-Confirming the Applicant's control over a FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555.
+Confirming the Applicant's control over the ADN by validating domain control of the ADN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555.
 The following are additive requirements to RFC 8555.

 The CA MUST receive a successful HTTP response from the request (meaning a 2xx HTTP status code must be received).